Post-processing variationally scheduled quantum algorithm for constrained combinatorial optimization problems: pVSQA

 Post-processing is given by a local optimization method using the property that all local minimum solutions are feasible solutions.
 The local optimization method flips a binary variable to lower energy $Q'$.
-Since an infeasible solution is not a local minimum solution, repeating the local optimization method can give a feasible solution.
-In this study, we adopt the greedy method as the local optimization method.
-The greedy method flips a binary variable resulting in the lowest energy of $Q'$ when it is flipped.
-We perform the greedy method for all configurations obtained via the quantum annealing algorithm.
+Since infeasible solutions are not local minimum solutions, repeating the local optimization method can give a feasible solution.

+In this study, we adopt a greedy method as a local optimization method.
+Algorithm~\ref{Algo:greedy} gives a post-processing algorithm based on a greedy method.
+The algorithm provides a mapping $P$ in pVSQA (see \eqref{Eq:modify_probability}).
+The greedy method flips a binary variable resulting in the lowest energy of $Q'$ when it is flipped (line $4$--$12$).
+We perform the greedy post-processing algorithm for all spin configurations obtained via the quantum computation.
 Namely, if the obtained feasible solution is not a local minimum solution, post-processing transforms it into a feasible solution with a lower energy.

+Fig.~\ref{Fig:loop} shows the problem-size dependence of the number of flips to convert a spin configuration into a local minimum solution in the greedy post-processing algorithm for GPPs with a $|V|/2$-hot constraint.
+The data represent the mean and the standard deviation over $1000$ random spin configurations for each of $10$ different GPPs.
+The number of flips increases with the problem size, but the rate of increase slows down with the problem size.